rebelsky/csc207c/_eboards/eboard32.md

 Preliminaries
 -------------

+* We will likely have more prospective students on Friday.
+Please don't scare them again.
 * Only two more MPs left! (three, including tonight's)
 * For some reason, the reading for today didn't show up on the class Web site.
 I'll try to go over the high points.